Ensemble cast: Television

 Ensemble casting also became more popular in television series because it allows flexibility for writers to focus on different characters in different episodes.
 In addition, the departure of players is less disruptive than would be the case with a regularly structured cast.
-The television series The Muppets, The Golden Girls, The Proud Family and Friends are archetypal examples of ensemble casts in American sitcoms.
+The television series The Muppets, The Golden Girls, The Proud Family, The Simpsons, Family Guy and Friends are archetypal examples of ensemble casts in American sitcoms.
 The science-fiction mystery drama Lost features an ensemble cast.
 Ensemble casts of 20 or more actors are common in soap operas, a genre that relies heavily on the character development of the ensemble.
-The genre also requires continuous expansion of the cast as the series progresses, with soap operas such as General Hospital, Days of Our Lives, Neighbours, The Young and the Restless, and The Bold and the Beautiful staying on air for decades.
+The genre also requires continuous expansion of the cast as the series progresses, with soap operas such as General Hospital, Days of Our Lives, Coronation Street, EastEnders, Guiding Light, Neighbours, The Young and the Restless, and The Bold and the Beautiful staying on air for decades.

 An example of a success for television in ensemble casting is the Emmy Award-winning HBO series Game of Thrones.
 The fantasy series features one of the largest ensemble casts on the small screen.
 The series is notorious for major character deaths, resulting in constant changes within the ensemble.

 Ensemble casts are common in children's television, with both human and non-human casts.
-Examples include: Sesame Street, Thomas & Friends, Foster's Home for Imaginary Friends, Rugrats, SpongeBob SquarePants, Total Drama, The Loud House, The Casagrandes, Animaniacs, Tiny Toon Adventures, Freakazoid!, Cow and Chicken, Hey Arnold!, and The Replacements.
+Examples include: Sesame Street, Thomas & Friends, Foster's Home for Imaginary Friends, My Little Pony: Friendship is Magic, Rugrats, SpongeBob SquarePants, Total Drama, Arthur, Animaniacs, Tiny Toon Adventures, Freakazoid!, Cow and Chicken, Hey Arnold!, The Replacements, and Xiaolin Showdown.